-Vinblastine is a prescription medication used to treat several types of cancer including Hodgkin lymphoma (stages III and IV), lymphocytic lymphoma, histiocytic lymphoma, and mycosis fungoides.
+Vinblastine is a prescription medication used to treat several types of cancer including Hodgkin lymphoma (stages 3 and 4), lymphocytic lymphoma, histiocytic lymphoma, and mycosis fungoides.
 Vinblastine is often combined with other drugs in chemotherapy regimens.
-Along with Adriamycin, Bleomycin, and DTIC-Dome, Vinblastine is part of the ABVD regimen, one of the most commonly used for Hodgkin lymphoma.
+Along with Adriamycin, bleomycin, and DTIC-Dome, Vinblastine is part of the ABVD regimen, one of the most commonly used for treating Hodgkin lymphoma.
 Vinblastine is also part of the Stanford V regimen.

-Vinblastine is an anticancer drug used in chemotherapy.
-Vinblastine is a member of a class of drugs called plant alkaloids.
+Vinblastine is an anticancer drug used in chemotherapy and is a member of a class of drugs called plant alkaloids.
 Vinblastine is believed to work by interfering with the structure of cancer cells.

 How do I take it?